MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lu-file-format.md

 #### List entity

 [List entities][list-entity] represent a fixed, closed set of related words along with their synonyms.
 The normalized value is returned when any of the corresponding synonyms are recognized.
-They are case-sensitive and extracted based on an exact text match.
+They're case-sensitive and extracted based on an exact text match.

 The following example shows the syntax for defining a list entity: